 Certifications offered to students completing the Ag/Diesel Mechanics program include:

 Successful completion of an introductory course in ag mechanics or equivalent background and experience is recommended, but not required.

 Students earn 15 units of elective credit each semester toward their high school graduation.

 College prep course.
 Meets area “G” approval for UC admission.

 Ag Diesel Mechanics is articulated with Bakersfield College courses in:

-Students meeting BC’s established criteria can earn up to 1/2 unit of BC credit in addition to the above high school credit.
+Students meeting BC’s established criteria can earn up to 7 units of BC credit in addition to the above high school credit.

 This is a career awareness class which instructs students on the basics necessary for entry-level employment.
 Successful Ag/Diesel Mechanics students often pursue careers in the following: